roymanish/InterviewQuestionPatterns/SystemDesign.md

 ````
 NoSQL is a collection of data items represented in a key-value store, document store, wide column store, or a graph database.
 Data is denormalized, and joins are generally done in the application code.
 Most NoSQL stores lack true ACID transactions and favor eventual consistency.

+NoSQL makes it easier to scale out since the data related to a specific entity is stored in one document instead of multiple tables over nodes

 BASE is often used to describe the properties of NoSQL databases.
 In comparison with the CAP Theorem, BASE chooses availability over consistency.

 Basically available - the system guarantees availability.